Kisky3/TOEIC/README.md

 6.`invoice`: a list of goods supplied or work donw, stating quantity and price.

 7.`quote`: to state the price of something.

+8.`tariff`: a tax collected by a government on goods coming into or somethings going out of a country.